 When it comes to therapy, it’s not that simple.
 How is someone supposed to know if he’s getting five-star therapy service?
 Aside from the initial weirdness of spilling your guts to a complete stranger, which is bad enough, this stranger gets to pry into every nook and cranny of your private life.
 Sometimes therapists don’t even talk normal!
 Ranging from awkwardly worded, “what do you think would happen if” questions to taking you on a guided imagery tour of the home you grew up in, these sorts of experiences can make someone wonder if this is all for real.
 It’s no wonder a high percentage of clients will stop in once never to be heard from again.

 The good news is therapy works.
-In fact, the benchmark of any good therapy is if it out performs medical treatments.
+In fact, the benchmark of any good therapy is if it out performs placebo and medicinal treatments.
 In most cases, it isn’t just more effective – it’s shockingly more effective.
 A big part of why that is happens to be due to the uniqueness of the specific structure of the conversations that take place, how the relationship between the therapist and client develops, and the different exercises used in the therapist’s “tool kit”.
 The one catch to all this is that what you’re receiving is a legitimate therapy.

 The ball park estimate is that there are over 600 different “flavors” of therapy putting Baskin Robin’s 31 to shame… and this number is growing every month.
 Unfortunately, the vast majority of them have never been tested in controlled clinical trials.
 Further, most therapists are not practicing a single approach but like to “mix things up” with an eye for eclecticism.
 So how can the average consumer know if he’s getting the real deal?
 Unfortunately, we can’t check to see if the therapist we’re seeing has one or five stars by his name, but there are “five stars” of basic criteria you can use to protect yourself from imitations and rest assured you’re getting a therapy that works.